syncfusion-content/wpf-docs/wpf/Autocomplete/Multiple-Selection.md

 ---
 layout: post
 title: Token support in AutoComplete | SfTextBoxExt | wpf | Syncfusion
-description: This section provides details about how to enable multi selection in AutoComplete (SfTextBoxExt).
+description: This section provides the details about how to enable multi selection mode in AutoComplete in SfTextBoxExt.
 platform: WPF
 control: SfTextBoxExt
 documentation: ug
 ---

 ## Multiple Selection in Xamarin SfAutoComplete

 Select multiple items from a suggestion list.
 There are two ways to perform multi selection in autocomplete.

 * Token Representation